pivotal/docs-tap/supply-chain/known-issues.hbs.md

 ## Component Authoring

 * Components cannot have more than one resumption defined.
-When there are multiple resumptions, the `WorkloadRuns` are not being correctly created upon changes trigger by these resumptions.
+When there are multiple resumptions, the `WorkloadRuns` are not being correctly created upon changes triggered by these resumptions.
 The current workaround is to assess all triggers in a single resumption.

 ## Security